Overview

 Rainy season runs from November to April.
 You can still visit Mount Bromo during these months, but there is a greater chance that it will be cloudy and you will miss the sunrise and the view.

 Overall, Java has a tropical climate, which means it can be very hot and humid and the average temperature is 27°C all year round.
-However, early in the morning it can be very cold at Mount Bromo, between 0 and 10°C, so prepare yourself!
+However, early in the morning, it can be very cold at Mount Bromo, between 0 and 10°C, so prepare yourself!
 As soon as the sun rises, temperatures rise quickly.

 It is hard to almost impossible to avoid the crowds at Mount Bromo.
 Sunrise is without a doubt the busiest time of the day.
 If you go during the day, it will be a lot less busy, but you will also miss the magical sunrise and it can get really hot.
-The best alternative to skip the crowds is going their for sunset.
-Another tip we can give is try to avoid weekends and public holidays.
+The best alternative to skip the crowds is going there for sunset.
+Another tip we can give is to try to avoid weekends and public holidays.

 Where to Stay

-To visit Mount Bromo, you can base yourself in Surabaya, Malang, Probolinggo or Cemorolawang
+To visit Mount Bromo, you can base yourself in Surabaya, Malang, Probolinggo, or Cemorolawang.

-Surabaya and Malang are the bigger cities where you’ll find plenty of accommodations, including luxurious hotels but also budget guesthouses and hostel.
+Surabaya and Malang are the bigger cities where you’ll find plenty of accommodations, including luxurious hotels but also budget guesthouses and hostels.
 Probolinggo is smaller, but you will also find many options in different price ranges.
 We chose to visit Mount Bromo from Malang because we wanted to do some other fun things in and around this lovely city.

 Hotels

-Discover the best places to sleep through our partners.
-Book your stay and enjoy their great deals!
+Discover the best places to sleep in Malang and enjoy a comfortable stay!

 Other things to do near Bromo